DavidBenHorin/blog-template-2/README.md

-# This is my template.
+# This is my basic blog template.

 It will be updated as we put in new features, Bezrat Hashem.